 Cross-selling and upselling can make a huge difference to your sales figures.
-Derek Bishop, managing director of Abeo Consulting, explains how customer service plays an important role in making more sales
+Derek Bishop of Culture Consultancy explains how customer service plays an important role in making more sales

 The problem with many cross-sell or upsell conversations is that they are too artificial - the sales person may be following a script and the customer may not be in the right frame of mind for an additional product to be introduced and discussed.